The Look That Says "Of Course It Didn't Work"

 What’s left is just me and the fear.

 I’ve been good, really good, at collecting reasonable explanations for why the timing wasn’t right.
 I needed better equipment first.
+I needed to understand audio production better.
 I needed clarity about what I wanted to say.
 I needed to feel more confident.

 The shift was gradual.
-I’d spend weeks researching microphones, convinced that finding the perfect one was responsible.
-I watched tutorials on audio editing.
+I’d spend weeks researching microphones, convinced that finding the perfect one was the responsible thing to do.
+Watched tutorials on audio editing.
 Wrote notes about potential episodes, organizing them into folders I’d revisit but never act on.

 I have everything now.
 The setup is professional.
+I understand how sound works.
 I know what I want to talk about.
 And confidence?
 That was never going to show up before I started.
 It only comes from doing the thing that scares you.

 So here I am, staring at equipment that’s been ready longer than I’ve been willing to admit, finally naming what’s actually in the way.